FireRat666/shorter/README.md

 *   **Data Visualization**: Continue to expand the data visualization capabilities on the statistics page with more charts and interactive elements.
 *   **User Accounts**: Allow non-admin users to register for accounts to manage their own links and API keys, turning the service into a multi-tenant platform.
 *   **Link Descriptions**: Add a description field to links to make them easier to identify and manage in the admin panel.
-*   **API Rate Limiting**: Implement rate limiting on the public API to prevent abuse and ensure service stability.
 *   **API Expansion**: Expand the API to allow reading, updating, and deleting links for more powerful programmatic administration.
 *   **Health Check Endpoint**: Create a dedicated `/health` endpoint for automated monitoring by deployment platforms.
 *   **Admin Audit Log**: Track all administrative actions (e.g., who deleted a link, changed a setting, or generated an API key) for security and accountability.